 Winter Horse Care: Keeping Your Horse Healthy, Happy, and Fit in Cold Weather

-As the chill of winter sets in, ensuring your horse remains in peak health requires thoughtful preparation.
+As the chill of winter sets in, ensuring your horse remains in peak health requires some preparation.
 While horses are naturally equipped to handle colder temperatures, they still need a helping hand to stay comfortable and thriving throughout the season.

 A key concept in winter horse care is the Thermoneutral Zone (TNZ)—the temperature range within which a horse does not need to expend extra energy to stay warm.
 When temperatures drop below this range, horses increase their metabolic rate and adjust their behavior to maintain core warmth.
 Understanding this can help horse owners make better feeding and management decisions.